Spring 1998 Fellows

 Na is an Emmy Award-winning television producer based in the New York City-area.
 Her reporting for NBC, PBS and CNBC has taken her all over this country and the globe to report on a wide range of public policy stories, from the aftermath of Katrina to an investigation into private prisons.
 She earned an Emmy Award for a profile of a grassroots struggle for progressive taxes in Alabama.
 She has also been honored with several prestigious national journalism awards, including the Edward R. Murrow Award, the Sigma Delta Chi Award and three National Headliner Awards.
 Na also serves as a term member of the Council on Foreign Relations.

-MILL ETIENNE is a Physician at Walter Reed National Military Medical Center
+MILL ETIENNE is a Physician at Walter Reed National Military Medical Center in Washington, DC.

 Mill was born in Port-au-Prince, Haiti, and came to the United States at age five, settling in Spring Valley, NY.